-The Society supports this policy by encouraging all levels and ages of pupil and student to visit Unicorn, to make use of the Society’s educational resource material and facilities and to take advantage of the Society’s outreach programme.
+The Society supports this policy by encouraging all levels and ages of pupil and student to visit Unicorn, to make use of the Society’s educational resource materials and facilities and to take advantage of the Society’s outreach programme.

 The Unicorn Preservation Society aims to:

 - Expand visitors’ knowledge and awareness of heritage

 - Enhance awareness and understanding of the importance of heritage

 - Provide opportunities to experience and use real artefacts and historical evidence

 - Deepen and extend classroom experience in a meaningful, stimulating manner

 - Provide an enriching experience from which children and mature students can develop their own perceptions of history